 Cost of Grading Steep Sloped Land to Lay New Sod

 It’s likely you’ll need to level out the yard to lay the sod to avoid the difficulty gravity adds to laying it.
-Changing the terrain of your land through re-sloping or grading will incur its own additional cost of $125 per cubic yard of dirt to be moved, or about $1,600 total.
+Changing the terrain through re-sloping or land grading costs $0.40 to $2.00 per square foot or $1,000 to $5,000.
 The contractor will need to be able to get some big equipment in, and that may require removing some fencing or gates.

 Many landscaping options provide a lovely backyard but are not conducive to an easy sod installation.
 The more things that are in the way of unrolling the sod, the more it’s going to cost.
 Decorative boulders, flowerbeds and other things in the middle of a yard during sod installation requires cutting around each obstacle, so the sod lies nicely up to the edge of these features and takes root.
 This work requires more time and more experience.